Biscorn/helix-plugins/README.md

 Don't forget to credit my work at least.

 ## Sprinting Prevention
-Self explicit.
+Description : Self explicit.
 Will prevent your player to "sprint" (by default the SHIFT key from the client) backward, left and right side.

 **Note :** You don't need to specify the pressed client key.